-In September 2022, the Company entered into the Orbital Agreement and the Orbital Issuance Agreement with Orbital.
-Under the terms of the Orbital Agreement, the Company will collaborate with Orbital to advance nonviral delivery and RNA technology by providing Orbital with certain proprietary materials, a non-exclusive research license to certain RNA technology and nonviral delivery technology controlled by the Company, and by performing research and development support services as outlined in a research plan.
+In September 2022, the Company entered into a License and Research Collaboration Agreement, or the Orbital Agreement, with Orbital Therapeutics, Inc., or Orbital.
+Under the terms of the Orbital Agreement, the Company will collaborate with Orbital to advance nonviral delivery and ribonucleic acid, or RNA, technology by providing Orbital with certain proprietary materials, a non-exclusive research license to certain RNA technology and nonviral delivery technology controlled by the Company, and by performing research and development support services as outlined in a research plan.
 The Company also granted Orbital an exploitation license to certain RNA technology and nonviral delivery technology controlled by the Company.
 The exploitation license is exclusive in the fields of vaccines and certain protein therapeutics and nonexclusive in all other fields other than gene editing and conditioning.
 The collaboration is managed on an overall basis by a Joint Steering Committee, or JSC, comprised of an equal number of representatives from the Company and Orbital.

 In exchange for the licenses and services provided by the Company under the Orbital Agreement, the Company received a non-exclusive research license to certain RNA technology and nonviral delivery technology controlled by Orbital, and research and development support services as outlined in a research plan.
-Orbital also granted Beam an exploitation license to certain RNA technology and nonviral delivery technology controlled by Orbital.
+Orbital also granted the Company an exploitation license to certain RNA technology and nonviral delivery technology controlled by Orbital.
 The exploitation license is exclusive in the fields of gene editing and conditioning and nonexclusive in all other fields other than vaccines and certain protein therapeutics.
-The Company also received 75 million shares of Orbital's common stock at closing, which represented a 31.5% fully diluted equity interest in Orbital.
-The Company accounts for its investment in Orbital under the equity method of accounting.
-Refer to Note 8 for further details.
+The Company also received 75 million shares of Orbital's common stock at closing.